 As Santa’s duties are usually limited to one day a year, it’s unlikely he’d satisfy this part of the eligibility criteria, but it’s worth checking with the school, nursery or other limited establishment if they require this clearance.
 Get in touch with us for more information on what establishments may qualify.

-Even though Santa will probably not require a DBS check, organisations should carefully consider who they choose to play the role.
+Even though Santa will probably not require an Enhanced DBS check, organisations should carefully consider who they choose to play the role.

-Here are some simple steps you can take to make sure your Santa’s grotto is safe:
+Other simple steps you can take to make sure your Santa’s grotto is safe include:

-• Have an informal interview and ask your volunteer to provide references.
+- Having an informal interview and asking your volunteer to provide references.
 This will help you ascertain whether they’re suitable to take on the role.

-• If possible, make sure Santa is never left unaccompanied with children.
+- If possible, making sure Santa is never left unaccompanied with children.
 It’s good practice to make sure he’s accompanied by at least one person – in addition to any parents present – at all times.
-Ideally, the person accompanying Santa should be DBS checked too!
+Ideally, the person accompanying Santa should request a Basic DBS too!